Eat Your Heart out—Brenda Song Is Undefinable, Unshakable and Unapologetic

 She saw Disney’s “color-blind casting” as a gift.
 When she originally booked “Suite Life,” she was actually going in to play Maddie, a smart, sweet hotel employee.
 Ashley Tisdale, Song’s blonde peer, was going in for London, the hotel heiress—but the producers decided to switch their roles.
 According to Song, “They truly were just casting for who was right for the part.”

-And while London’s character goes against the way Asian Americans are typically portrayed on-screen, she fell into other boxes when it came to casting.
+And while London’s character goes against the way Asian Americans actresses are typically portrayed on-screen, she fell into other boxes when it came to casting.
 “When I was on ‘Suite Life,’ all the roles I kept getting offered were these ditzy roles,” she explains.
 “And then when Wendy Wu came about, people would ask, ‘Why would you jump into the stereotype of Asians doing martial arts?’”
 Brenda Song

 But Song didn’t see it that way.
 Aside from having a second-degree black belt, Song wanted to play the part because of how the main character, Wendy, struggles with how her heritage differs from American culture.
 “I was walking out of one stereotype and into another—and that’s always the case—I think everyone is stereotyped in some way,” she says.
 “But it’s about letting those go and doing projects you’re passionate about, regardless of what everyone else thinks about it.”